-Granted, a deep dive into this area would comprise a book, and this cursory exploration should still prove helpful – especially for the “newbies” among us, as well as the unconvinced.
+Granted, a deep dive into this area would comprise a book, and this cursory exploration should still prove helpful – especially for the “newbies” among us and the unconvinced.
 Let’s begin.

 The Sources of Early Demand Data

-The most efficient way to dive into early demand is to first look at where this digital behavior is expressed.
+The most efficient way to dive into early demand is to first determine where this digital behavior is expressed.
 Here’s my shortlist:

 - Opens and clicks on emails

 - Page impressions and clicks on digital ads

 - Views and clicks on social media ads